Home

 No Second Date

-Beyond first impressions, Paralda fails to impress.
+Beyond first impressions, Paralda is a bit less impressive.

 Actual technical details are obscure or absent from marketing literature.

-Marketing materials assert that Paralda is "high performance" and the "most powerful" air purifier available.
+Marketing materials assert that Paralda is "high performance" and the "most powerful" air purifier available. sylvane 302 ad

 Light touch activation controls on a very appealing electronic display activate the Paraldas four-speed fan.